 This economics course for managers will cover applied microeconomic theory as it relates to the firm and its managerial decisions.
-Topics will include optimization techniques, general demand theory, forecasting, production theory, risk, firm strategy, capital budgeting, shareholder wealth maximization, and governmental regulations.
+Topics will include optimization techniques. general demand theory, forecasting, production theory, risk, firm strategy, capital budgeting, shareholder wealth maximization, and governmental regulations.
 Students will benefit from the quantitative management case study as a preparation for business environment.
 Recommended for any student considering graduate or professional studies.
 Prerequisites: BUS 200, ECO 203, ECO 204, and completion of 45 credit hours or permission of division.
-Cross listed with MGT 340 world understanding of the economic systems of the world, and the role of these systems in the past and future of each country.
-The economic background and progress of several countries will be the subject of case study.
-These countries will include the United States, Japan, Germany, Austria, Poland, and Czech Republic Prerequisite: Completion of 45 credit hours or permission of division.
-ECO 360
+Cross listed with MGT 340

+ECO 350

+Comparative Economic

-ECO 350 3 Comparative Economic Systems and Government
+Systems and Government